Zugz0Wang/Competitive-Programming-Playground/README.md

 - Learned from solution; 20230727

 Binary Search can solve this problem.
 The key is how to calculate whether a time is valid for the computers to run with given batteries.

 ---

+## Leetcode.2251.
+Number of Flowers in Full Bloom

+- Hinted by (start - end); 20231010

+This is a Binary Search Problem.
+You can sort the start times and end times.
+And then, you can perform a binary search to find how many start times have passed and how many end times have passed.

+---